pola-olczak/pola-olczak.github.com/src/data/about.md

 # My Hobbies

-- I was an NCAA Division 1 tennis player as an undergraduate, and still love playing tennis to this day.
+- I was an NCAA Division 1 tennis player as an undergraduate, and still love playing tennis.
 - I enjoy travelling, sightseeing, and all nature has to offer.
 - In a past life I was an avid skier, but recently have begun to prefer snowboarding.